 Specific Plans and/or development policies or conditions shall require that, if evidence of soil contamination is encountered in previously unidentified locations in the Remainder Area Urban Reserve to be developed, work shall cease until the area can be tested, and, if necessary, be remediated.
-As part of this process, the City shall ensure that any necessary investigation and/or remediation activities conducted in the Remainder Area are coordinated with the Roseville Fire Department, Placer County division of Environmental Health, and if needed, other appropriate state and/or local agencies.
+As part of this process, the City shall ensure that nay necessary investigation and/or remediation activities conducted in the Remainder Area are coordinated with the Roseville Fire Department, Placer County division of Environmental Health, and if needed, other appropriate state and/or local agencies.
 Once a site is remediated, construction may continue.
 The City shall also continue to update its records concerning contamination or hazards that could be present at facilities or sites adjacent to the SOI Amendment Area, Urban Reserve and take necessary action to ensure that the health and safety of the public is protected.

-MM 4.10-1 Identify and Remediate Soil Contamination (Impact 4.10-4-soil contamination, tank or well sites, lead based paint and/or asbestos-CSP)
+MM 4.10-1 Identify Potential Hazardous Materials (Impact 4.10-5-soil contamination, tank or well sites, lead based paint and/or asbestos-SVSP)

-Prior to site development in the CSP, recommended testing and remediation by the applicant, if needed, shall occur.
+Prior to site development in the SVSP, recommended testing and remediation, if needed shall occur.
 Groundwater wells shall be properly closed.

-If evidence of soil contamination, septic tanks, or other underground storage tanks are encountered in the CSP area, work shall cease until the area can be tested, and, if necessary, contaminated materials shall be removed and properly disposed or remediated, and regulatory site closure obtained.
-Remediation activities could include removal of contaminated soil, and/or treatment.
-The City shall ensure that any necessary investigation and/or remediation activities are coordinated with the Roseville Fire Department, Placer County Division of Environmental Health, and if needed, other appropriate federal, state and local agencies.
-Once a site is remediated to the satisfaction of the appropriate regulatory agency, construction can continue.
+If evidence of soil contamination, septic tanks, or other underground storage tanks are encountered in previously unidentified locations in the SVSP area, work shall cease until the area can be tested, and if necessary remediated and/or properly removed or closed.
+Remediation activities could include removal of contaminated soil, and/or onsite treatment.
+As part of the process, the City shall ensure that any necessary investigation and/or remediation activities are coordinated with the Roseville Fire Department, Placer County Division of Environmental Health, and if needed, other appropriate federal, state and local agencies.
+Once a site is remediated, construction can continue.